 Even if you feel you have no questions, you should reach out to program officers and build a relationship so they know who you are, you keep up-to-date on any changes with the foundation, and you establish an actual relationship and not one based solely on your asking for money.

-To learn more about having conversations with program officers, check out this video Sandy Rees of Get Fully Funded and I recorded.
+To learn more about having conversations with program officers, check out this video Sandy Rees of Get Fully Funded and others we’ve recorded.

 - How To Have Conversations with Program Officers